myl-google/Broadsea/bigquery/README.md

 gcloud deployment-manager deployments create broadsea-deployment --config broadsea_deployment.yaml gcloud deployment-manager deployments delete broadsea-deployment

-add external ip to vm
-permission postgres to the vm ip address run both broadsea containers in one vm
+permission postgres to the vm ip address switch to cos run both broadsea containers in one vm (may need to change to kubernetes or cos)

 dump the table schemas and convert them to deployment manager create the tables in the datasets (will need to keep the schema up to date)